Tracking Technologies – GPS, RF, Cell Trilateration

 All about GPS Tracking

-If the purpose of the GPS tracking system is to report a vehicle’s location as it makes deliveries around a city, such as with any fleet management system, or to track another type of valuable asset as it traverses across the country, then this type of solution is ideal.
+GPS tracking systems are ideal if the purpose is to report an asset’s location as it moves around a city, such as with any fleet management system, or to track it as it traverses across the country.
 However, should the vehicle or asset be stolen, then other factors come into play.
-Stolen vehicles and assets are very often moved indoors, away from prying eyes.
-It is in this environment that GPS will show its weakness.
-When a GPS tracking device is otherwise obstructed from a view of the sky, the GPS receiver may not be able to “hear” the satellites and thus will be unable to calculate its precise location.
+Stolen vehicles and assets are very often moved indoors, away from prying eyes, and it is in this indoor environment that GPS will show its vulnerabilities.
+When a GPS tracking device is obstructed from having a view of the sky, the GPS receiver may not be able to “hear” the satellites and thus will be unable to calculate its precise location.
 The location accuracy will be diminished and it may become difficult or impossible, depending on the type of structure and the density of the surrounding buildings, to locate the asset.
 In this circumstance, using GPS alone may not always lead to a successful recovery of the tracked asset.
-This is one reason that the popular LoJack System does not use GPS and instead relies solely on radio frequency (RF) tracking technology.
-RF tracking technology is still the only technology that can effectively and consistently track and locate an object that has been moved indoors.
+RF tracking technology, in it many forms, is still the only technology that can effectively and consistently track and locate an object that has been moved indoors

 RF Tracking Technology

-In an RF vehicle tracking system, a radio transceiver, usually called a VLU, is installed in the vehicle or asset and remains inactive until the vehicle needs to be located.
+In an RF vehicle or asset tracking system, a radio transceiver, usually called a VLU, is installed in the vehicle or asset and remains inactive until the item needs to be located.
 When this occurs, the VLU is activated, usually by means of a remote radio activation signal that is transmitted from local radio towers.
 Once activated, the VLU will transmit a radio signal that can then be tracked using tracking receivers installed in police or security vehicles.
-The tracking receivers will pinpoint the exact location of the vehicle, even if it is hidden in a garage or cargo container.
+The tracking receivers will pinpoint the exact location of the vehicle or asset, even if it is hidden in a garage or cargo container.
 There are two main drawbacks to an RF system like this.
 First, the activation signal that is transmitted to the stolen vehicle can be blocked by buildings and terrain.
-Depending upon where the vehicle is located when this activation signal is broadcast, it may be impossible for the VLU to receive the activation signal until the vehicle is moved to a more open area.
-The second drawback is that RF technology does not provide immediate location information to the control-center and so the tracking and recovery process can potentially take a long time, sometimes several days or weeks.
+Depending upon where the vehicle or asset is located when this activation signal is broadcast, it may be impossible for the VLU to receive the activation signal until the item is moved to a more open area.
+The second drawback is that RF technology does not provide immediate location information to the control-center and so the tracking and recovery process can potentially take a longer time, sometimes several days.

 The Pegasus Hybrid Solution